ietf-ivy-wg/network-inventory-topology/draft-ietf-ivy-network-inventory-topology.md

 ~~~~~~~~~~
 {: #tree title="The Structure of the Network Inventory Mapping Data Model" artwork-align="center"}

+The module defines two features "inventory-to-topology-navigate" and "topology-to-inventory-navigate"
+to control the navigation direction (from topology to inventory and vice versa).

 The module augments the "ietf-network-topology" module as follows:

 * A new network topology type: "network-inventory-mapping".
 The